IITGN-Operating-Systems/team8/README.md

 **Question**:  Why can’t you write to CLO or CHI? (restricted-reads) The BCM2837 documentation states that the CLO and CHI registers are read-only.
 Our code enforces this property.
 How?
 What prevents us from writing to CLO or CHI?

+**Answer**: The code enforces that `CLO` and `CHI` are read-only by declaring them as `ReadVolatile<u32>`.
+This type only provides a method for reading the value, which prevents any write operations.
+If they were declared as `Volatile<u32>`, the API would allow writes, which could lead to accidental modifications of registers that are specified as read-only by the BCM2837 documentation, potentially causing undefined behavior or hardware errors.

 # CS330 Lab assignments